 Before you can move forward, your plan of conversion must be approved by a majority of the company’s owners.
 In some cases, this step will be easy.
 It is possible that all interested parties are already on board with the idea.
 Though, in other cases, some owners may require convincing that conversion makes sense.

 Your conversion cannot become effective until you have new formation documents in place.
 No matter the structure, it is advised that your company always operates under professionally crafted business formation documents.
 Not only will these documents help to protect your rights, but they will always reduce the possibility that disputes or other problems will arise down the line.

 Finally, you need to make sure that you get your hands on the official confirmation from the State of Florida that your statutory conversion has taken effect.
 These documents are important.
 Always get verification that your conversion has been approved and recorded.

 Contact Our Florida Business Law Attorneys Today

 At Pike & Lustig, LLP, we have the skills and experience required to help you convert your business to another statutory form.
 For a free, no strings attached review of your business law case, please do not delay in contacting our law firm today.
-From our offices in West Palm Beach and Miami, we represent business owners in Broward County, Miami-Dade County, Palm Beach County, and Martin County.
+From our offices in West Palm Beach, Wellington and Miami, we represent business owners in Broward County, Miami-Dade County, Palm Beach County, and Martin County.